 In the first place, education is a human right and a fulfilling experience that helps children reach their full potential in society.
 Millions of children in Africa are still out of school, and gender inequalities in education (for those enrolled in schools) persist in Sub-Saharan Africa to the detriment of girls.
 This is evidenced by the disparities in access to school as well as in enrollment, retention, completion and performance rates.
 It points to structural and systematic gender inequalities, which is partly reflected in education (State of the World’s Children, 2007).
 In moving forward to rectify the gender imbalances in education, more interventions and advocacy works needs to be enforced.
 For instance, the University of Ghana has introduced an even percentage of gender intake of admissions into various disciplines in order to ensure the elimination of enrollment competition that cripples the girl-child access to higher academic aspirations.

 It is refreshing to note that stronger commitment to good-quality education, with the focus on learning, can be construed as perhaps the most important priority for the post-2015 development agenda in Africa (The Global Thematic Consultation on Education, 2013).
-There has been the debate that the focus on physical access in the current education and development agenda has come to the expense of quality teaching and learning.
+There has been the debate that the focus on physical access in the current education and development agenda has come at the expense of quality teaching and learning.
 Good-quality education is equitable, relevant and also responds to learners’ diverse needs.
 Future education goals should emphasize on measuring learning and including a wide range of indicators; conducive learning environments, adequate and safe school buildings, school sanitation, participatory school governance structures and school-level policy that challenges all forms of discrimination.
 Also, post-basic education is also seen as crucial in enhancing skills for work, and for promoting national growth and development.
 One key area worth noting will be the enforcement of access to quality literacy for adults which will further enhance the quality of labor on our continent.
 The recent ‘influx’ of online resources can be harnessed to revamp self-learning.

 One area which needs extra attention in the post-2015 development agenda is widespread of violence against women in Africa and beyond.
 This basically violates and impairs the enjoyment by women of their human rights and fundamental freedom.
 Violence on women has compromised on the health, dignity, and security and it includes sexual abuse, domestic harassments, girls trafficking and several harmful traditional practices.
 Strategies needed to combat this global menace beyond 2015 has to do with ensuring a strong advocacy on gender-based violence through constant sensitizations, education and communication projects by the United Nation partners and NGOs.
-Also, a quota representation in various legislative and decision making positions to champion the enforcement of gender related laws can be explored.
+Also, a quota representation in various legislative and decision making positions to champion the enforcement of gender-related laws can be explored.
 Lastly, conducting research to tackle the menace scientifically in order to achieve precise results from the recommendations and findings of the research.

 In sum, the areas needed to be emphasized on during the post-2015 development agenda includes the provision of quality and accessible education to both girls and boys and the ensuring of gender equality as women constitute a majority of the human resource of the continent.
 This will create the liberal environment for global development.
 The contribution by women can be visualized in the proverbial quote of the Ghanaian educator Dr. Kwegyir-Aggrey (1875-1927) that ‘if you educate a man, you educate an individual, but if you educate a woman, you educate a nation.’